b46saunders/Xplore/README.md

   - Particles for exhaust (DONE)
   - Zooming camera out on speed increase (DONE)
   - Acceleration physics (Using Lerp currently...)

-Stage 2.5 (Refactor)
-  - Cleanup ScreenManager.cs and screen management in general
-  - Define entities that need rendering/updates with interfaces

 Stage 3
+  - Collision Detection and Resolution
+    - AABB Collision Detection and Resolution (DONE)
+    - Sphere-Sphere Collision Detection and Resolution (DONE)
+    - Sphere-Rectangle Collision Detection and Resolution
+    - Create nice API for this stuff for future use in other projects?

+Stage 4
   - Basic enemy behaviour
     - Wander
     - Seek (DONE)
     - Flee (DONE)

-Stage 4
+Stage 5
   - Boulders
    - Random sizes and speeds
    - Other random stuff to make them more fun